Scara98/Portfolio/Project 1.md

 ![Pic2](https://github.com/Scara98/Portfolio/assets/150705975/c2931a57-abcb-490f-8e7d-d77cb1c55516)

-The graph shows a clear spike in both male and female users during certain birth years and after calculating, it was discvoered that **44%** of Annual Subscribers are ages 25-35
+The graph shows a clear spike in both male and female users during certain birth years and after calculating, it was discovered that **54%** of Annual Subscribers are ages 25-35.

 #### Count number of each gender in each usertype